 Faculty statistical interests cover a range of areas including bioinformatics, computational biology, clinical trials, survival analysis, causal inference, semi-parametric models, diagnostic testing, and Bayesian methods.
 They maintain independent research in statistical methodology and undertake collaborative effort on funded grants, as well as statistical consultation and teaching.

-The division houses the Biostatistics Core Facility of the Robert H. Lurie Comprehensive Cancer Center and the Biostatistics Collaboration Center.
+The division houses the Qualitative Data Sciences Core of the Robert H. Lurie Comprehensive Cancer Center and the Biostatistics Collaboration Center.
 The Division also provides leadership for the data and statistics core of the Cognitive Neurology and Alzheimer’s Disease Center and the methodology/data management core of the Multidisciplinary Clinical Research Center in Rheumatology.
-Division faculty teach in the Master in Public Health program and the Master of Science in Epidemiology and Biostatistics Program.
+Division faculty teach in the Master in Public Health program and the Master of Science in Biostatistics Program.

 Learn more via the links below.